 Never assume you have come to the end of your journey as your competitors will look to respond to your optimisation strategy and disruptive technologies may change customer behaviour.
 You will need to continue the optimisation process if you want to respond to changing visitor needs.

 Thank you for reading my post.
 If you found it of interest please share this post by clicking on the social media icons below.

 You can view my full Digital Marketing and Optimization Toolbox here.

 To browse links to all my posts on one page please click here.

-- Neal has had articles published on website optimisation on Usabilla.com and as an ex-research and insight manager on the GreenBook Blog research website.
+- Neal has had articles published on website optimisation on CXL and Usabilla.com.
+As an ex-market research and insight manager he also had posts published on the GreenBook Blog research website.
 If you wish to contact Neal please send an email to email@example.com.
-You can follow Neal on Twitter @northresearch and view his LinkedIn profile.
+You can follow Neal on Twitter @conversionupl, see his LinkedIn profile or connect on Facebook.